-There are both positive and negative aspects to consider when deciding if a CVA is right for your business.
+There are both advantages and disadvantages to consider when deciding if a CVA is right for your business.
 However, ultimately it is important to remember that a well-put-together CVA is one of the few routes out of debt which allows the company to remain open, trading, and with the director at the helm of proceedings.
 It gives companies a good chance at a fresh start, with unaffordable, unsecured debt entirely written off upon its completion.

 How we can help

-We can assess your company’s situation completely free of charge, with initial advice and telephone/face-to-face meetings given without cost or obligation.
-We can see if a CVA would be appropriate for your company to undergo and fill you in on the ins and outs of the whole procedure, guiding you through the collation of information and keeping you informed throughout.
+We can assess your company’s situation completely free of charge, with all initial advice and telephone or face-to-face meetings given without cost or obligation.
+We can see if a CVA would be appropriate for your company to undergo and fill you in on the ins and outs of the whole procedure, guiding you through the collation of information and keeping you informed throughout the process.